 Easy Irish Soda Bread

 We love the month of March.
 It’s the month when the weather begins to warm up and we see the first wonderful signs of spring.
+We also get to celebrate St. Patrick’s Day, followed by St. Joseph’s Day (on the 19th) with delicious treats.

-Easy Irish Soda Bread by 2sistersrecipes.com
+Easy Recipe for Irish Soda Bread

-Just blend all the ingredients with a good whisk, divide the batter into 2 baking pans, and bake for 45 to 55 minutes.
+Best of all?
+There’s no downtime, no kneading, and no waiting to rise.
+Just blend all the ingredients with a good whisk, then divide the batter into 2 baking pans, and bake!

 It’s that easy!

-Easy Irish Soda Bread by 2sistersrecipes.com
+How to Make Easy Irish Soda Bread

 QUICK NOTE: I prefer to use my hands and get the butter evenly incorporated into the flour, making the flour very soft and crumbly.

-QUICK NOTE: I switched over from a whisk to a large wooden spoon when the mixture became too heavy to whisk any further.
+HELPFUL TIP!
+It is best to switch over from a whisk to a large wooden spoon when the mixture becomes too heavy to whisk any further.
+Plus, the dough will be very soft, sticky, and pliable.

 Photo fo the dough and divided into 2 baking pans. by 2sistersrecipes.com 5.
 Spoon and divide the mixture into two round baking pans.
 Spoon the mixture into the center of the pans.
 Do not spread it.